gustavokei/electron-game-updater/README.md

 Push your changes and run `npm run publish`

-This will create a release on your `publish` repository and run `build/delete-old-releases.js` since there is no need for older releases
+This will create a release in your `dist` repository and run `build/delete-old-releases.js`

 You're done!

 ## Testing

-To develop this project, you need to set `isDev` to true on `build/egu-config.json` which will open Chrome DevTools when the updater launches.
+In order to debug, you need to set `isDev` to true on `build/egu-config.json` which will open Chrome DevTools when the updater launches.

 Then, run `npm run build` and you'll find a test build in the `dist/nsis-web` directory.